sabirchowdhury/sabirchowdhury/README.md

 I'm a software developer based in the UK, with a background in small/medium growing companies.
 Recently made the move of developing my code in GitHub, hence some of my earlier repositories look somewhat similar to a construction site.

+- I am currently learning about AI & Machine Leaarning.
+- I am developing a REST api in C++, playing around with things like service authentication and WebSockets.

 <!---
 <h2 align="left">About me:</h2>
 My journey into the world of programming began when I was just 12 years old through my older brother, who at the time was studying Computer Science for his GCSE's.
 I grew up in a family where everything is a competition, and I was adamant that I could create a better game than him.
 Little did I know that this initial spark of ambition would evolve into a passion for creating applications, games, and even venturing into the realm of robotics. <br><br>